-The Dartmouth Stamps Scholars Program was established in 2014 in partnership with the Stamps Family Charitable Foundation to recognize and reward students who demonstrate academic merit, strong leadership potential, and exceptional character.
+The Dartmouth Stamps Scholars Program was established in 2014 in partnership with the Stamps Scholars Strive Foundation to recognize and reward students who demonstrate academic merit, strong leadership potential, and exceptional character.
 Dartmouth Stamps Scholars are part of a national network of Stamps Scholars located in 40 elite universities across the country.
 The goal is to enable exceptional students to become meaningful leaders throughout society.

 The Stamps Scholarship is a two-year program that provides resources for students to fully engage in a series of active learning activities that contribute to and complement their coursework.
 Applicants to the program propose a two-year plan that either focuses on a single academic discipline or combines elements of more than one discipline.
 Students selected for the program will be those who are academically engaged, intellectually curious, and well prepared to pursue their academic passions.
 Scholars work closely with a faculty mentor in their major course of study.

 Stamps Scholars at Dartmouth: